Sketchley's Translations Main Index

 Review by: Aaron Sketchley

-In 1940, Allied soldiers have retreated to Dunkirk.
-They are surrounded by German forces.
-British Private Tommy Jensen survives a German ambush and makes it to the beach, where he finds thousands upon thousands of troops awaiting evacuation.
-He meets Gibson, an aloof soldier.
-After a dive bomber attack, they attempt to get aboard a hospital ship, but are ordered off.
+In 1940, during the Battle of France, Allied soldiers have retreated to Dunkirk after being encircled by German forces.
+British Private Tommy is the sole survivor of a German attack.
+He makes it to the beach, where he finds thousands upon thousands of troops awaiting evacuation.
+He meets Gibson, an aloof soldier, who is burying a body.
+After a dive bomber attack, Tommy and Gibson attempt to board a hospital ship by bringing a wounded man on a stretcher onto it, but are promptly ordered off of the ship.
 The ship is soon sunk by dive bombers, and Tommy saves Alex from the sinking ship.
-The Royal Navy requisitions civilian ships in Great Britain that can get to the beach.
+Concurrently, the Royal Navy is requisiting civilian ships in Great Britain that have a shallow enough draft to get to the soldiers on the Dunkirk beach.
 Mr. Dawson sets out on his boat with his son Peter to avoid letting the navy commandeer their ship.
-The teenager George, who is looking for adventure, impulsively jumps on board just as they leave.
+The teenager George—who is looking for adventure—impulsively jumps aboard just as they leave.
 En route to Dunkirk, they rescue a shivering, shell-shocked soldier from a wrecked ship.
-When he realizes that they are heading to Dunkirk, the soldier demands that they turn back and tries to take control of the ship.
+When the soldier realizes that they are heading to Dunkirk, he demands that they turn back and tries to take control of the ship.
 In the scuffle, George suffers a head injury.
-Concurrently, three Spitfires cross the English Channel with orders to defend the evacuation.
+Overhead, three Spitfires cross the English Channel with orders to defend the evacuation.
 After their leader is shot down, Farrier assumes command.
-His wingmate, however, is soon hit and has to ditch in the sea.
+His wingmate Collins, however, is soon hit and he has to ditch in the sea.
 Farrier continues toward Dunkirk.
-Tommy, Alex, and Gibson make it onto a destroyer.
-En route to England, it is hit and sunk by a torpedo.
+Tommy, Alex, and Gibson finally make it onto a destroyer.
+Just as it starts toward England, however, it is hit and sunk by a torpedo!
 The three soldiers have no choice but to head back to the beach, where they rejoin the hundreds of thousands of men who are desperate to get off of it.

-The highlights of the film are that pretty much everything was filmed in frame—with only a minimal amount of CG—and the beauty of Hoyte van Hoytema's cinematography.
-While the former adds infinitely to the realism of the film, the later makes it all look breathtakingly beautiful.
-The only drawback of the film is that it doesn't really address the struggles of the French soldiers who were also ensnared with the British.
+The highlight of the film is that pretty much everything was filmed practically—with only a minimal amount of CG—under Hoyte van Hoytema's cinematography.
+While the former adds infinitely to the realism of the film, the later makes it all look remarkably beautiful.
+The only drawback to the film is that it doesn't really address the struggles of the French soldiers who were trapped at Dunkirk along with the British.
 Nevertheless, the film is a tour de force by an auteur at the top of his game.
-And while it has all the hallmarks of a Nolan film (time dilation, Michael Caine, etc.), it is also unique in Nolan's catalogue as a film that isn't going breathless from all the exposition needed to explain what's going on.
+And while it has all the hallmarks of a Nolan film (practical effects, nonlinear storytelling, Michael Caine, etc.), it is also unique in Nolan's catalogue as a film that isn't going breathless from all the dialogue explaining what's going on.
+A must see!

 ▲ Top ▶ Movie Reviews Index